24 Best Website Feedback Tools for 2025

 - Surveys and qualitative research

-Cons: Once questions are set, rearranging them involves re-creating the survey from scratch, which is not ideal.
-Participant quality can vary.
+- Once questions are set, rearranging them involves re-creating the survey from scratch

 Behavior analytics with session replay, heatmaps, funnels, and more.